Musashi1584/RPGO/RPG/ReadMe.txt

 [h1]Features[/h1]
-- Gameplay overhaul that revamps various aspects of the game .
-Total freedom in developing your soldiers
+- Gameplay overhaul that revamps various aspects of the game
 - Replaces vanilla classes with a single class with 14 specializations with 7 ranks each for a total of 98 abilities to choose from
-- 2 random starting abilties on sqaddie
-- Stats can be upgrades with ability points
-- The new class can choose from all primary and all secondary weapons.
+- The new class can choose from all primary and all secondary weapons (including LW2 secondaries).
 Every combination is possible.
+- Dynamic class title / class icon based on your ability choices
+- 2 random starting abilties on squaddie
+- Stats can be upgraded with ability points
+- All secondary weapon abilities work regardless of the inventory slot (e.g fan fire with pistols in the utility slot).
 - Weapon and Attachment mechanics got revamped to have a more focused role for each weapon
-- Dynamic class title / class icon based on your ability choices
+- Full support of Primary Secondaries and Utility Slot Sidearm
+- Full support of weapon mods like Resistance Firearms

 [h1]PSA[/h1]